 Your tour includes the Silver Leaf Service on the Rocky Mountaineer train, however, you may wish to upgrade to the double-decker Gold Leaf Dome carriage with its panoramic wrap-round windows that make you feel right in the middle of the breathtaking scenery!
 Gold Leaf guests also have access to the open-air observation vestibule at the end of each carriage.
 Impeccable service is complimented with 3-course gourmet dining in the lower-level dining room.

-Choose from a wide range of shore excursions
+Choose from a wide selection of shore excursions

-During your cruise, you may wish to add on glacier helicopter flights, bear and whale-watching, fishing, kayaking, hiking and even dog-sledding.
+During your Alaska cruise, you may wish to add on glacier helicopter flights, bear and whale-watching, fishing, kayaking, hiking and even dog-sledding.
 These shore excursions are bookable locally.

 Travel with us on 3rd July 2020 to experience the greatest rodeo on earth!

 Staying for two nights in Calgary, we have included tickets to watch the rodeo – with the world’s best cowboys and cowgirls competing in the spectacular bull riding, steer roping, bronco riding and barrel racing.
 It’s an unforgettable experience like no other!